mdraevich/fortiguard_categories/README.md

 # FortiGuard categories

 ### Description
-Category ID, descripton and URL for testing
+This file contains category ID, descripton and URL to automate testing of Webfilter profiles.

 ### Content